Projections

 }'

-# Read a projection (API key auth)
+# Read a projection (worker, API key auth)

 curl https://myapp.j17.dev/_projections/order_summary/ord_12345 \